top of page

 Guácala – Ew!; Yuck!

 Guacamole – Avocado-based dip.
-Name derives from the Nahautl word ‘ahuacamolli,’ which translates to ‘testicle sauce.’
+The name derives from the Nahuatl word ‘ahuacamolli,’ which translates to testicle sauce or testicle soup

 Güera/o – Blonde; a term used for Latinos who have a fairer complexion and lighter hair/eyes.